Rodrigo Vega

 • Doctoral Research Project.
 Researcher(s): Dr Jaimie Morris.
 Supervisor(s): Dr Rodrigo Vega, Professor Simon Harvey.
 [Postgraduate Research Project (past)]

 • In vitro embryo production in agricultural animals: morphokinetic profiling as a tool to investigate embryo viability.
-Researcher(s): Miss Lucy Hillyear.
+Researcher(s): Mrs Lucy Hillyear.
 Supervisor(s): Dr Rodrigo Vega, Dr Asma Ahmed.
 [Postgraduate Research Project]

 • Investigating Novel Non-Invasive Methods to Extract Cnidarian Toxins and Their Potential Use in Drug Discovery.
 Researcher(s): Mr Phillip Robinson.
 Supervisor(s): Dr Carol Trim, Dr Rodrigo Vega.
-[Postgraduate Research Project (past)]
+[Postgraduate Research Project]

-• The epidemiology of chytridiom ycosis ( Batrachochytrium dendrobatidis) and its relationship to the population biology and ecology of three species of endangered tree frog in Cusuco National Park, Honduras..
+• The epidemiology and molecular ecology of chytridiomycosis in a Mesoamerican biodiversity hotspot.
 Researcher(s): Mr Christopher Phipps.
 Supervisor(s): Dr Phil Buckley, Dr Rodrigo Vega.
 [Postgraduate Research Project]

 • Using population modelling to understand the dynamics of the Sussex peregrine falcon (Falco peregrinus) population..
 Researcher(s): Mr Ashley Walker.
 Supervisor(s): Dr Rodrigo Vega, Dr Phil Buckley.
 [Postgraduate Research Project]